nerdfiles/hypermedia-orientation/index.md

 possibility of the interactive exteriority?
 Or not merely an extension of the actual world through its actual occasion.
-Only the actual is real, therefore, the individuation of our terms is not merely brought about their change but our ability to predict change.
-Change is the outside; not that the past and the present are outside of the present.
+Only the actual is real, therefore, the individuation of our terms is not merely brought about their change but our ability to predict change. <i>Change</i> is the outside; not that the past and the future are outside of the present.
 Our technology of understanding the past, present and future is conditioned by an imagination, an analytic imaginary, that is given itself without givenness: contingent computation.
 Intelligible contingency is logically prior to time; however conceived: Modal